astiob/mplayer2/DOCS/man/en/options.rst

 --user-agent=<string>
     Use <string> as user agent for HTTP streaming.

---utf8
-    Tells MPlayer to handle the subtitle file as UTF-8.

 -v
     Increment verbosity level, one level for each ``-v`` found on the command